Are you interested in how to build trading platform software? You’ve come to the right place.

 While you should offer the push notifications feature for improving user engagement, it’s not a core feature.
 Therefore, you should use a 3rd party bulk-SMS API solution to implement this, and I recommend Twilio.

-Sign-up for the “Programmable SMS” offering from Twilio, and read “Messaging services and Copilot” to learn how to integrate it with your app.
+Sign-up for the “Programmable SMS” offering from Twilio, and read “Messaging services” to learn how to integrate it with your app.
 You can view the Twilio pricing plans to understand how much this solution costs.

 8. Develop APIs to implement the core features

-Trading-related features are the core features in your proposed app.
+Trading-related features are the core features of your proposed stock market app.
 Design and develop APIs to implement these features, which will enable you to use the full range of your business capabilities.
 Take the following steps:

 - Use tools like Postman to expedite API development and testing, moreover, use Swagger to document the APIs.